-- No fair housing complaints were filed in unincorporated San Mateo County from 2017 to 2021. - Racial and ethnic minority populations are disproportionately impacted by poverty, low household incomes, overcrowding, and homelessness compared to the non-Hispanic White population in unincorporated San Mateo County.
-Additionally, racial and ethnic minorities are more likely to live in low resources areas and be denied for a home mortgage loan. - North Fair Oaks is disproportionately impacted by high poverty, low education opportunity, low economic opportunity, high social vulnerability scores, concentrations of cost burdened households, overcrowding, and low resource scores. - Many areas in the county have low environmental scores-which account for PM2.5, diesel PM, pesticides, toxic release, traffic, cleanup sites, groundwater threats, hazardous waste, impaired water bodies, and solid waste sites. - Unincorporated San Mateo County has the same proportion of residents with a disability (8%) as the entire county (Figure III-17).
+- No fair housing complaints were filed in unincorporated San Mateo County from 2017 to 2021. - Racial and ethnic minority populations are disproportionately impacted by poverty, low household incomes, overcrowding, and homelessness compared to the non-

+Hispanic White population in unincorporated San Mateo County.
+Additionally, racial and ethnic minorities are more likely to live in low resources areas and be denied for a home mortgage loan.

+- North Fair Oaks is disproportionately impacted by high poverty, low education opportunity, low economic opportunity, high social vulnerability scores, concentrations of cost burdened households, overcrowding, and low resource scores. - Many areas in the county have low environmental scores-which account for PM2.5, diesel PM, pesticides, toxic release, traffic, cleanup sites, groundwater threats, hazardous waste, impaired water bodies, and solid waste sites. - Unincorporated San Mateo County has the same proportion of residents with a disability (8%) as the entire county (Figure III-17).
 Residents living with a disability in unincorporated areas are concentrated throughout the county.
 Additionally, the aging population is putting a strain on paratransit access countywide. - Racial and ethnic minority students in unincorporated San Mateo County experience lower educational outcomes compared to other students. - Over half of all renter households in unincorporated San Mateo County are cost burdened-spending more than 30% of their gross income on housing costs-and nearly one in three are extremely cost burdened-spending more than 50% of their gross income on housing costs (Figure IV-9).
 There are disparities in housing cost burden in unincorporated San Mateo County by race and ethnicity and family size.

 Based on these findings the analysis includes a set of recommendations to address the identified disparities, shown in Appendix G-5.
-The recommended actions have been incorporated in the Policies and Programs in the Housing Plan in Section X, including policies to:
+The recommended actions have been incorporated in the Policies and Programs in the Housing Plan, including policies to:

-- Identify barriers for tenant-based voucher holders seeking housing in areas with greater access to resources and opportunities. - Refine the ADU Amnesty and Loan Program to better provide ADU housing for lowor very low-income households. - Implement additional higher density transit-oriented zoning in North Fair Oaks.
+- Identify barriers for tenant-based voucher holders seeking housing in areas with greater access to resources and opportunities. - Refine the ADU Amnesty and Loan Program to better provide ADU housing for low- or very low-income households. - Implement additional higher density transit-oriented zoning in North Fair Oaks.
+(Note: this program is complete). - Assess the status of implementation of the North Fair Oaks Community Plan, including a specific fair housing assessment to determine unmet needs of North Fair Oaks residents. - Inventory publicly-owned properties and incorporate fair housing assessment in the prioritization of use of these properties for below-market rate housing, .